neerja007/ChEA/README.md

 Checklist : (according to priority)

+*library link to be added in e-resources(neerja)
-*TABS TO BE COPIED
+*TABS TO BE COPIED(adi)
-*PAGE LAYOUT AND DESIGN TO BE DECIDED
+*PAGE LAYOUT AND DESIGN TO BE DECIDED(adi)
 *update faculty content
-*google map to be embedded in the contact us (new tab to be added) *research and consultancy tab to be added in the top *Projects to be deleted in side tabs
+*google map to be embedded in the contact us (new tab to be added)(neerja) *research and consultancy tab to be added in the top(adi) *Projects to be deleted in side tabs(adi)
-*Shift student activities from people to side tabs *PHD students to be added in people
+*Shift student activities from people to side tabs(adi) *PHD students to be added in people(adi)
-*Heading to be changed NIT Trichy to be made National...Tech,Thrich and font increase.
-*"recent post" should have upcoming news/highlights *Content - 'research programmes' to be completed.
-(Academic Programmes completed *Proper styling and fonts to be applied, tables to be made proper.
+*Heading to be changed NIT Trichy to be made National...Tech,Thrich and font increase.(adi) *"recent post" should have upcoming news/highlights (neerja) *Content - 'research programmes' to be completed.
+(Academic Programmes completed) *Proper styling and fonts to be applied, tables to be made proper.
-*Tab names to be changed in all pages (Academic Programmes completed) *The pages should redirect properly to the appropriate .html page. currently its retriving the page from the server(online).
-*Photos/images should be decided and put up.
-*The side tabs should be decided, should contain links to download useful papers, info, booklets etc.
-*Top "Sign Up" part and bottom follow needs to be removed.
-*Redundant and inappropriate content to be removed.
-*SEARCH links should be implemented
+*Photos/images should be decided and put up.(akshay) *Top "Sign Up" part and bottom follow needs to be removed.(adi) *Redundant and inappropriate content to be removed.(adi) *SEARCH links should be implemented
 *login / permissions should be implemented

 SUGGESTIONS FOR LAYOUT